gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-competition.rst

 Neglect driver practice → Constant driver training
 ==================================================
-A persistent problem with new teams is neglecting driver practice.
+.. important:: A persistent problem with new teams is neglecting driver
+    practice.
     Drive practice is to be done throughout the season, **not the week before competition.**

 No matter how good your robot is, the robot is only 50% of the equation.
 The driver(s) is the other 50% which determine the success of the team as a whole.